mchwalisz/smutools/munich-meeting-2012/telos_link_monitor/README.txt

   To get the traces of a node (sender/receiver) you need to start the TinyOS java PrintfClient:

-  $ CLASSPATH=X:$CLASSPATH; java net.tinyos.tools.PrintfClient -comm serial@/dev/ttyUSB0:115200
+  $ CLASSPATH=X:X/tinyos.jar; java net.tinyos.tools.PrintfClient -comm serial@/dev/ttyUSB0:115200
-  (where X should point to the "telos_link_monitor/" directory! e.g. "CLASSPATH=.:$CLASSPATH;" if you already are in this directory)
+  (where X should point to the "telos_link_monitor/" directory! e.g. "CLASSPATH=.:./tinyos.jar;" if you already are in this directory)

   Trace format: the sender will print one line per transmitted packets, each